kieranaston/my-notes/docs/fundamental-chess-openings/d4-openings.md

 The idea of 3 ...
 Bb4+ is that white must block the bishop and this can either transpose into a Nimzo-Indian Defence or result in an exchange of pieces.

+#### 2 c4 g6

+In this line, after 3 Nc3 black can play 3 ...
+Bg7 for the King's Indian Defence, or black can play 3 ... d5 for the Grunfeld Defence.

+#### 2 c4 c5

+This is called the Benoni.